msteinhoff/backup-tools/notifier/README.md

 # run-and-notify

-This is just a generic canary script that executes a given command and then email the result to a list of recipients.
+run-and-notifiy is a generic canary script that executes a given command and then emails the result to a list of recipients.
 Handy to use e.g. in cron jobs or when a full-blown monitoring system is overkill.

 When the command is run, the following scenarios may happen: